-Everything You Need To Know About Blush, From How To Apply It To What Kind To Use
+Everything You Need To Know About Blush

 While blush is the key to a glowing, healthy-looking complexion, many still shy away from its benefits.
 Whether it’s for fear of messing up the application or not knowing which shade to pick, there’s a multitude of reasons why blush is often skipped.
 But, blush shouldn’t be counted out so quickly (in our humble opinion).
-We asked Stéphane Côté, the senior national artist for M.A.C Cosmetics Canada, and Jasmine Merinsky, a Toronto-based makeup artist and beauty executive, to decode the makeup staple for us.
+We asked Stéphane Côté, the senior national artist for M.A.C Cosmetics Canada, and Jasmine Merinsky, a Toronto-based makeup artist, to decode the staple for us.

-Read on for their top tips on how to apply blush, tricks to help you pick the right shade for your skin tone and expert advice on how to navigate all the different textures on the market.
+Read on for their top tips on how to apply blush, tricks to help you pick the right shade for your skin tone and how to navigate all the different textures on the market.

 What does blush do?